Augustus95/DoF-Hands/README.md

 DoF-Hands
 =========================
-This project is a DoF implement of the human hand  ( GPU-TF version && CPU-OpenGL version ).
+This repository is a DoF implement of the human hand  ( GPU-TF version && CPU-OpenGL version ).

 Feature
 =========================